fgaudilliere/TP_NGS/ReadMe.md

 - db: blast database file name
 - query: input file name
-- evalue: expectation value E for saving hits
+- evalue: expectation value E (which quantifies the quality of a hit: the smaller, the better) below which we save a hit
 - outfmt: alignment view options.
 Here we use 6: Tabular
 - out: output file name
 - max_target_seqs: keep only one hit per contig (one annotation per gene)